sourceduty/ANNs/README.md

 Implementing a custom neuron model involves defining new mathematical functions or architectures within the neural network framework.
 This could include developing new types of activation functions that better mimic biological processes, like synaptic plasticity or more sophisticated models of neuronal firing.
 Additionally, custom neurons might incorporate mechanisms such as adaptive thresholds, multi-stage processing, or probabilistic decision-making, which can be useful in areas like reinforcement learning or probabilistic reasoning.
 Once developed, these custom neurons are integrated into the neural network, where they undergo training and evaluation to ensure they improve the network's ability to learn and generalize from the data.
 This iterative process of refinement and testing is crucial to achieving the desired outcomes from the custom neuron model.

 #

+> Alex: "*Large ANNs are powerful systems of interconnected artificial neurons used to make accurate predictions or decisions.*"

+#
 ### Related Links

 [Neuroquantum Simulator](https://chatgpt.com/g/g-srlpn9o6e-neuroquantum-simulator)